jamisonordway/book_search/README.md

 Run the server with `node server.js`

-Now you can view the site on `localhost:3000` !
+Now you can view the site on `localhost:3000`!

+Pull requests, new issues, and feature requests are all welcome.

 ### My approach to building this app